Making a Cooling Neck Wrap

 Measure out about 1 cup of water crystals in a measuring cup.

 Now it's time to pour the water crystals into the neck wrap.
-You can use a funnel to make this easier (or make one out of paper like I did).
+You can use a funnel to make this easier (or make one out of paper as I did).
 You will not need the wrap to be full of water crystals as they swell when submerged in water.

 Finally, it's time to close up the hole in the center.
 I have already mentioned I am not an accomplished seamstress but, a simple loop stitch will do the trick.
-However, if you are better at sewing than I am, a hidden stitch is more ideal.
+However, if you are better at sewing than I am, a hidden stitch is ideal.

-That's it!
+And that's it!
 Your neck wrap is complete!
 All you need to do now is soak it in cold water for a few minutes and it's ready to go.

-Here's our little model showing you how it looks.
+And here's our little model showing you how it looks.
 As you can see, it lays on the neck comfortably and is just tight enough with a simple knot.